Clifton Moor Skirmish: Background; the retreat from Derby and arrival at Clifton

-Arrival at Clifton

-While Charles and the lead Jacobite forces had reached Penrith, the rearguard, under Murray, left Shap on the morning of 18 December, followed at a distance by local militia.
-Around 2-300 government cavalry formed up on Thrimby Hill in the rearguard's path; unsure of the size of the forces facing him, Murray initially held his position.
+Around 200-300 government cavalry had formed up on Thrimby Hill in the rearguard's path; unsure of the size of the forces facing him, Murray initially held his position.
 Colonel Brown, a professional in the Irish Brigade who led the Jacobite column, moved several companies of the Edinburgh Regiment forward in attack.
 Murray, at the rear, ordered Glengarry's Regiment across country to support them.
 Both parties were surprised to find the only enemy in view was the light horse they had observed a few minutes before, who galloped off in disorder at the Jacobites' appearance.
+At sight of the government forces, Murray had sent a rider with a message to Charles for further orders.

-The rearguard resumed its march, and on reaching the village of Clifton, Murray sent the artillery and heavy baggage forward to Penrith under a small escort.
+The rearguard resumed its march, and on reaching the village of Clifton proper, Murray sent the artillery and heavy baggage forward to Penrith under a small escort.
 He placed several units in the enclosures around Lowther Hall in the hope of attacking the government cavalry; they succeeded in taking two prisoners, who told Murray that Cumberland himself, with 4,000 horse, was about a mile behind him.
 He sent Colonel Stuart to Charles at Penrith, requesting reinforcements and approval to make a stand at Clifton.
 Back in the village, Murray gathered his available forces.
 He posted the Glengarry men in enclosures west of the road, with the Appin Regiment and Macpherson of Cluny's on the east, and the Edinburgh Regiment on the road closer to Clifton.
+Murrays force numbered approximately 1,000 men.
+As well as the Glengarry men, it included the MacPhersons (under Ewen MacPherson of Cluny) and Clan Stewart of Appin (under Ardsheal).